-The external communication device is programmable using an audio bolus mode.
+The external communication device is programmable The sending and receiving of IR signals by the external 40 using an audio bolus mode.
 This mode allows a user to program the delivery of a bolus without looking at the external communication device display.
 This mode provides an audio feedback to the user to indicate the amount of the bolus that is being programmed.
-The audio bolus feature allows programming of immediate boluses.
+The audio bolus feature between.
+The IR link may be used to (1) upload new 45 allows programming of immediate boluses.
 Immediate boluses are those that specify a quantity of insulin to be delivered in as short a time as possible, e.g. a short as time as necessitated and allowed by any required repeated operation of the pumping mechanism.
 Under selected conditions a parameter selection may be made that dictates the incremental increase in bolus amount with each successive key entry (e.g. press of the up-arrow key) when in audio bolus mode.
 Under selected conditions, the external communication device provides another parameter that enables or disables the audio bolus feature.
 In the present embodiment, once the desired bolus amount has been achieved by the repeated pressing of the select key, the user may confirm the accuracy of the selected amount by pressing a different key (e.g. the ACT key).
 When this confirmation key is pressed for the first time the external communication device plays a sequence of audio tones so as to indicate the amount programmed.
 If the amount is correct the user may press the ACT key again to initiate delivery.
 If the amount is incorrect the user may simply wait a predetermined, but short, period of time for the external communication device to time out or alternatively, the user may press any key other than the confirmation key.
 A distinct sound is emitted to indicate that delivery was not initiated, at which point the user may simply start over with the audio or visual programming.

 Of course in other embodiments, other key press sequences may be used in the performance of programming an audio bolus.
 Alternatively, if the system were configured with a microphone or other sound transducer and appropriate audio command recognition software or hardware, audio programming could be performed without any keystrokes or with a single keystroke to activate the external communication device's listening mode.
-In a similar vane, if the external communication device were configured with a sound transducer and appropriate speech enabling hardware and/or software, then instead of sounding a series of beeps to indicate program status, it could communicate to the user, in a predefined language, to indicate the status.
+In a similar vane, if the 10 external communication device were configured with a sound transducer and appropriate speech enabling hardware and/or software, then instead of sounding a series of beeps to indicate program status, it could communicate to the user, in a predefined language, to indicate the status.
 In still further alternatives, speech recognition and/or speech generation hardware could be used to replace or supplement keypad or touch screen input capabilities.